 Where the transaction price in a non-active market is different from the fair value from other observable current market transactions in the same instrument or based on a valuation technique whose variables include only data from observable market, the Group recognizes the difference between the transaction price and fair value (a 'Day 1' difference) in the statement of comprehensive income.
-In cases where the transaction price used is made of data which is not observable, the difference between the transaction price and model value is only recognized in the statement of comprehensive income when the inputs become observable or when the instrument is derecognized.
+In cases where the transaction price used is made of data which is not observable, the difference between the transaction price used is made of comprehensive income when the inputs become observable or when the instrument is derecognized.
 For each transaction, the Group determines the appropriate method of recognizing the 'Day 1' difference amount.